MicrosoftDocs/azure-devops-docs/docs/pipelines/apps/windows/dot-net.md

 ---
 title: Build your .NET desktop app for Windows
 shorttitle: Visual Studio solution
-description: Learn how you can define a continuous integration (CI) process that builds your .NET app on Team Foundation Server and Azure Pipelines. ms.prod: devops ms.technology: devops-cicd ms.topic: quickstart
+description: Learn how you can define a continuous integration (CI) pipeline that builds your .NET app on Team Foundation Server and Azure Pipelines. ms.prod: devops ms.technology: devops-cicd ms.topic: quickstart